mykter/afl-training/harness/README.md

 		int a,b = 0;
 		read(STDIN_FILENO, &a, 4);
 		read(STDIN_FILENO, &b, 4);
-		printf("%d", lib_mul(a,b));
+		printf("%d\n", lib_mul(a,b));
 	} else {
 		printf("Usage: %s mul|echo\n", argv[0]);
 	}
 }
 ```

-We don't need to 'tell' afl-fuzz about what this harness in any way - it will work it out, just like it does for any other input format.
+We don't need to 'tell' afl-fuzz about this harness in any special way - starting from the seeds its usual algorithm will work out what makes an interesting input, just like it does for any other target.
 But note that as we've added some functionality to our harness to specify which library function to fuzz, we now we need to tell afl-fuzz how to launch it:

     afl-fuzz -i in -o out ./harness mul

 or

     afl-fuzz -i in -o out ./harness echo

+If instead we wanted to fuzz both functions in a single fuzzing job, then we could rework the harness to, for example, use the first 8 bytes as input to `lib_mul`, and any remaining bytes as input to `lib_echo`.

 Writing a file-input test harness